 Fairfax Public Access sponsors the Gardening with Burke Nursery show, hosted by horticulturist Misty Kuceris.
 Shows are on the first and second Saturdays of the month at 2 pm; first and second Tuesdays of the month at 7:30 am; and first and second Thursdays of the month at 7:30 pm.
 This is on Channel 10 or 810 on Cox Communications or Channel 10 on Verizon Fios.
 If you miss it you can catch it on YouTube at Gardening with Burke Nursery.
 Burke Nursery is in Burke, VA.

 PBS has a variety of shows related to gardening.
 Enter search words such as gardening, garden, landscape design, Virginia, or Maryland.
 Many are taped and can be viewed online.
-One local show is Virginia Home Grown hosted by Peggy Singlemann and Pat McCafferty.
+One local show is Virginia Home Grown hosted by Peggy Singlemann.
 This is a live, call-in show where you can get your questions answered, watch the show on TV, or view taped shows online.

 Andre Viette has a live, call-in radio program called In the Garden with Andre Viette on Saturdays 8:00-11:00 am aired at several local radio stations.
 You can listen live from your computer or podcast as well.